fionaheerink/nlp-employer-project/README.md

 ## Notes
 This project was completed as part of an academic programme and does not represent employment with the sponsoring organisation.

+## Repository contents
+- `EP_report.pdf`
+  Full group report describing the end-to-end approach, methodology, and results.

+- `EP_presentation_slides.pdf`
+  Summary slides used for the final project presentation.

+- `EP_rag_notebook.ipynb`
+  Focused notebook showing the Retrieval Augmented Generation (RAG) pipeline and chatbot prototype that I built as part of the project.